International Holocaust Remembrance Day

 The United Nations General Assembly designated January 27—the anniversary of the liberation of Auschwitz-Birkenau—as International Holocaust Remembrance Day.
 On this annual day of commemoration, the UN urges every member state to honor the victims of the Nazi era and to develop educational programs to help prevent future genocides.

-View or share your reflections about International Holocaust Remembrance Day on social media using #irememberby and #memory2action.
+Join the conversation and share your reflections about International Holocaust Remembrance Day on social media using #HolocaustRemembrance.

 On January 27 at 11 a.m.
 EST, the Museum will host a commemoration of International Holocaust Remembrance Day.
 This program will feature remarks from the Honorable Björn Lyrvall, ambassador of Sweden to the United States, and a Holocaust survivor, musical selections with the US Army Band, as well as a candle-lighting ceremony and victims’ names reading.
 Join live at ushmm.org/watch.

 Through March 5, the United Nations is hosting State of Deception: The Power of Nazi Propaganda.
 This powerful exhibition examines how the Nazis used propaganda to win broad voter support, implement radical programs, and justify war and mass murder.
 It emphasizes why the issue of propaganda matters and challenges citizens to actively question, analyze, and seek the truth.

 - On January 26 at 11 a.m.
 EST, Holocaust Remembrance: Educating against Extremism, Building a Better Future.
 Watch the program live.

 - On January 27 at 11 a.m.
 EST, United Nations Holocaust Memorial Ceremony.
 Watch the program live.

 Additionally, UN Information Centers in more than 40 countries will host condensed exhibitions in nine languages featuring State of Deception: The Power of Nazi Propaganda.